Narration and narrative are two key terms in writing fiction. Read on to learn what narrative is, as well as five types of narrative, with examples:

 In the space of a paragraph, Marquez shows how the city changes (or doesn’t change) over centuries.
 This makes Marquez’s setting more vivid and real.
 The narration passes from showing the city’s history to its citizens’ current ways of life.
 The narrator proceeds to describe the lives of poor inhabitants:

 During the weekend they danced without mercy, drank themselves blind on home-brewed alcohol, made wild love among the icaco plants, and on Sunday at midnight they broke up their own party with bloody free-for-alls. (p.
 17)

-Over the course of two pages, Marquez masterfully shows the city’s history independent of its inhabitants.
-His narration then zooms in closer on people’s lives.
-The multiple time-scales combine to give a rich sense of time and place.
+Over the course of two pages, Marquez masterfully shows the city’s mood, culture, unique spirit.
+His narration then zooms in closer on individuals’ lives.
+The multiple time-scales in his narrative – past and present day – combine to give a rich sense of time and place.

-Virginia Woolf is a master of filtering using POV.
+Virginia Woolf is a master of filtering events via individual characters’ perceptions.
 She often switches between multiple characters’ viewpoints within a single page.
-This lets her reveal characters’ different preoccupations and personalities.
+This approach (called ‘stream of consciousness’) lets her reveal characters’ different fixations and personalities.